AVI8R13/bot/README.md

 ## Getting Started

-To test this bot, you'll need to create a bot application on the Discord Developer Portal and obtain a bot token.
+To use this bot, you'll need to create a bot application on the Discord Developer Portal and obtain a bot token.
 Here's how to set it up:

 1. Create a Discord Bot Application: